Five Pieces of Advice for Young Men

 God has taught older men a number of things, though — through our strengths and weaknesses, through our successes and failures — that he may have intended for you.
 There is counsel that can ground you in the midst of life’s turbulence (inside of you and around you) and equip you to become more mature in Christ (Colossians 1:28).

 Here are five points that have served me well, as well as the young men I’ve mentored.
-They are a companion piece with Paul Maxwell’s five things younger men need from older men.

 1. Find your identity in Christ.